Join data points with non-continuous lines

 Fig. 1 Plot of the data from plotting_data1.dat with non-coninuous lines between its points (code to produce this figure)

 In Gnuplot exists no line style that can do this directly.
 But with a little trick it is very easy to achieve.
 Since Gnuplot 4.4. there exists the property pointinterval (see the documentation) in combination with the plotting style linespoints.
 This property plots not every single point, but only every second for a value of 2 and so on.
 But if we use the value -1 it tells Gnuplot to insert a little gap between the points and the line.
-The only problem is that the size of this gap is not scalable.
-But by using two different line styles this is also achievable.
+The size of the gap can be set by the pointintervalbox property.

-Using the same data as in the first plot of the introduction chapter Plotting data we will get Fig. 1 as a result.
+Using the same data as in the first plot of the gnuplot basics tutorial Plotting data we will get Fig. 1 as a result.

 Looks good.
 An advice for reproducing this style in the key?